JasonPuglisi/descent/README.md

 loading insecure (HTTP) content for the Descent website.
 This is because the Hue API can only be accessed via HTTP.
 Users are informed of this on the configuration page.

-## Overview

-Fetches now playing song information from Last.fm and displays album artwork along with local weather, time, and user info.
-Automatically hides the cursor after a few seconds of inactivity if the window is in focus.

-Able to control colored Philips Hue lights based on prominent album art colors.